John Burgoyne: Convention Army

 Rather than an outright unconditional surrender, Burgoyne had agreed to a convention that involved his men surrendering their weapons, and returning to Europe with a pledge not to return to North America.
 Burgoyne had been most insistent on this point, even suggesting he would try to fight his way back to Quebec if it was not agreed.
 Soon afterwards the Continental Congress repudiated the treaty and imprisoned the remnants of the army in Massachusetts and Virginia, where they were sometimes maltreated.
 This was widely seen as revenge for the poor treatment that prisoners-of-war of the Continental Army had received while imprisoned.

 Following Saratoga, the indignation in Britain against Burgoyne was great.
-He returned at once, with the leave of the American general, to defend his conduct and demanded but never obtained a trial.
+He returned at once, with the leave of the American general, to defend his conduct and demanded but never obtained an inquiry.
 He was deprived of his regiment and the governorship of Fort William in Scotland, which he had held since 1769.
-Following the defeat, France recognised the United States and entered the war on 6 February 1778, transforming it into a global conflict.
+The government demanded that Burgoyne at once return to America to re-join the Convention Army and continue negotiations for its return.
+When Burgoyne refused he was gazetted out of the army with loss of rank; a rare public rebuke of a high-ranking officer for which Burgoyne received widespread ridicule in Britain.
+He was not formally re-instated to the army until 1782 when the Whigs returned to power.
+Following the defeat, France recognised the United States and formally entered the war on 6 February 1778, transforming it into a global conflict.

 Although Burgoyne at the time was widely held to blame for the defeat, historians have over the years shifted responsibility for the disaster at Saratoga to Lord Germain, the Secretary of State for the Colonies.
 Germain had overseen the overall strategy for the campaign and had significantly neglected to order General Howe to support Burgoyne's invasion, instead leaving him to believe that he was free to launch his own attack on Philadelphia.